mhoffrog/onedev-manual/pages/matrix-build.md

 ### Usage Scenario

-Test against any combination of _Oracle/MySQL_ and _Linux/Windows_ upon master branch commit
+Test against any combination of _Oracle/MySQL_ and _Linux/Windows_ upon master branch committing

 ### How to Set Up